 A lease is executed at the time of admission for all new residents.
-A new lease is also executed at the time of transfer from one MHRA unit to another.
+A new lease is also executed at the time of transfer from one MHRA unit to another or any change in family composition.

 The lease must state the composition of the household as approved by MHRA (family members and any MHRA-approved live-in aide) [24 CFR 966.4(a)(1)(v)].
 See Section 8-I.D. for policies regarding changes in family composition during the lease term.